 Pigeons, mynas, starlings, and sparrows are the four main types of bird pests in Australia:

-Pigeons are by far the most common bird pest in all areas of human habitation throughout Australia and the world.
-Although, since pigeons are dependent on humans to a great extent, you’re more likely to find them in cities.
+Pigeons are by far the most common pest bird in all areas of human habitation throughout Australia.
+Although, since pigeons are dependent on humans to a great extent, you’re more likely to find them in urban areas.